ABSTRACT

 Concerns the will and motivation to work hard, achieve, and do whatever it takes to get the job done.
 It is easily identified as work ethic and ambition.

-Since these markers are more complex markers than the Equity Theory inputs, it is not probable to measure them by simple qualitative or quantitative assessments.
+Since these markers are more complex than the Equity Theory inputs, it is not probable to measure them by simple qualitative or quantitative assessments.
 This brings us to the conclusion that it is not possible to correlate Equity Theory inputs and Employee potential.

 Future Leaders

-As discussed in articles [3] and [5] authors state that there will be a shortage of potential leaders and managers in the near future.
+As discussed in articles [3] and [5], the authors state that there will be a shortage of potential leaders and managers in the near future.
 In the survey, only 22% of the 823 leaders consider their pipelines promising, and only 19% said they find it easy to attract the best talent.

-Since it is not very plausible to measure personal potential using Equity Theory Inputs, employers should abandon the theory and need to make their hardly-found-potential leaders and managers happier than their counterparts.
+Since it is not very plausible to measure personal potential using Equity Theory Inputs, employers should abandon the theory and need to make their hard-to-find potential leaders and managers happier than their counterparts.
 Even though they are doing the same job now, they have further potential for their company’s future.
 If the employer chooses not to do so, the potential talents may find another job and leave for another company.

 IV.
 PERFORMANCE

-Another important aspect of the Equity theory is job performance and its determinants, because, the theory benefits the employee by measuring his/her performance.
+Another important aspect of the Equity theory is job performance and its determinants, because the theory benefits the employee by measuring his/her performance.

 Performance measurements are highly debated subjects due to the fact that there are no true performance metrics to measure real work performance.